AliRezaJoodi/Electronics_Modules/Driver_Thyristor_TLP521/README.md

 ## Thyristor Gate Driver Using TLP521
 I tested it for many times and worked great.

+Note: Use isolated power supply for Thyristor side
+Note: It usable for a triac gate

 ### Folders and Files Description
 It has included:
 - Hardware (Included hardware layers)